Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 ### Design and Test a Model Architecture

-The code for this step is contained in the 11th up to 28th  code cells of the IPython notebook.

 * For Data Pre-processing, I decided to apply [Contrast Limited Adaptive Histogram Equalization](http://www.cs.utah.edu/~sujin/courses/reports/cs6640/project2/clahe.html) algorithm in the [Lab color space](https://en.wikipedia.org/wiki/Lab_color_space) to do the contrast enhancement.

 * In addition to contrast enhancement, I normalized the images between 0-1.

-* As Pierre Sermanent and Yann LeCun mentioned in their [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) paper, using color channels didn't seem to improve things a lot and by using grayscale images they still got high accuracy.
-Nonetheless, I chose to experiment with colored images.

 * The following functions from [TFLearn Library](http://tflearn.org/data_augmentation/#image-augmentation) were used for **image augmentation**.
 The reason behind the image augmentation is the fact that our original training set was highly imbalanced.